 Additionally, the outcome prediction provided by Employment Foresight will reduce the risks of litigation and negotiation, saving employers the costs that are often associated with these risks.

-Employment Foresight makes lawyers and HR departments better by increasing accuracy, efficiency, and confidence.
+Employment Foresight makes lawyers and in-house counsel better by increasing accuracy, efficiency, and confidence.

 Employment Foresight empowers professionals by allowing them to find the cases they need faster than ever before.
 With Employment Foresight's Case Finder, there is no need to guess at keywords or boolean terms.
 Simply navigate all of the cases relevant to your client's legal issue using the factors that matter to your situation.